Batch endpoints

 etc. fire per item.
 A hook error rolls back the whole batch. - Events fire only on commit.

-entity.createdetc. emit after a
+entity.createdetc. fire after a

 successful commit, in input order, one per item — never on rollback. - No partial success.
 If you need "skip failures and keep the